idseefeld/UmbracoMediaExporter/readme.md

 private readonly string _exportRoot = "c:\\UmbracoMediaExport";
 //the applicationPool user needs write permission for _exportRoot folder.
 ```
-Currently this solution is tested with Umbraco version 7.14.1
+Currently this solution is tested with Umbraco version 7.14.1 and 7.15.7.